-Each member of our board of directors is currently paid an annual fee of \$42,500, plus reimbursement for expenses incurred in the performance of duties as members of our board of directors.
-We pay our chairman an additional \$12,500 per year to compensate him for the extra duties incident to that office.
-We pay the head of our audit committee an additional \$8,750 per year and an additional \$3,750 per year to each of the other members of the audit committee.
-We pay the heads of our compensation committee and nominating and corporate governance committee an additional \$5,000 each per year.
-We pay each director \$1,250 for each board meeting attended.
-In May 2006, we awarded each of our directors 1,000 shares of restricted stock.
-These shares of restricted stock vested and were issued on October 18, 2006.
-On November 8, 2006 each member of our board of directors were awarded 3,614 shares of restricted stock of which 2,614 vest in three equal amounts in May 2007, May 2008 and May 2009, subject to each member of our board of directors remaining a member of our board of directors and certain performance hurdles being met.
-The remaining 1,000 shares of restricted stock each vest in three equal amounts in May 2007, May 2008 and May 2009, subject to each member of our board of directors remaining a member of our board of directors.
-During the vesting period of the shares of restricted stock awarded to our directors on November 8, 2006, each director will be credited with an additional number of shares of restricted stock in an amount equal to the value of the dividends that would have been paid on the awarded shares had the shares vested on the date of the award.
-These additional shares will be transferred to each director as the shares vest.
+Each member of our board of directors will be paid an annual fee of \$35,000, plus reimbursement for expenses incurred in the performance of duties as members of our board of directors.
+We will pay our chairman an additional \$10,000 per year to compensate him for the extra duties incident to that office.
+We will pay the head of our audit committee an additional \$7,500 per year and an additional \$2,500 per year to each of the other members of the audit committee.
+We will pay the heads of our compensation committee and nominating and corporate governance committee an additional \$5,000 each per year.
+We will pay each director \$1,000 for each board meeting attended and will pay the expenses they incur in the performance of their duties as members of our board.
+We currently expect to award each of our directors 1,000 restricted stock units per year (convertible into shares of our common stock on a one-for-one basis).
+The restricted stock units will not be convertible or otherwise transferable by our directors until such time as they are no longer members of our board.